Skip to main content

 4. What this means in real life

 This is also why the cheapest EV headline is not always the cheapest home energy outcome.
-A whole-home a simple overnight window can sometimes beat a clever-looking add-on if you also run appliances, charge a battery or heat water overnight.
+A simple whole-home overnight window can sometimes beat a clever-looking add-on if you also run appliances, charge a battery or heat water overnight.

-- Look at what happens if you need an urgent or unscheduled charge.
+3. Look at what happens if you need an urgent, boosted or unscheduled charge.

 Bottom line